davidjhinku/gatherer/README.md

 * `User` navigates using arrow keys
 * `User` clicks spacebar to pick fruit
 * `Tree` can hold fruits, one will be the fruit users are searching for
-* `User` is tasked with collecting certain fruits and must add them to their basket
+* `User` is tasked with collecting certain fruits and must add them to their `Basket`

-In addition, this project will include:
-*
+* `Basket` starts empty and will hold fruits collected

 ## Wireframes
 To be added